 1. What Is An Uncontested Divorce?

-As the name sounds, an uncontested divorce is a way to end a marriage where there’s no argument over the terms.
-Not a fit for all situations, if you and your spouse agree on all of the usual elements that so often trip up the process, it can be a quick, easy way to call it a day.
+As the name sounds, an uncontested divorce is a way to end a marriage with no argument over the terms.
+Not a fit for all situations, if you and your spouse agree on all of the elements that so often trip up the process, it can be a quick, easy way to call it a day.

 While a perfect fit for some cases, an uncontested divorce is an inflexible proposition.
 It’s very clear and concise; you can either go this way or you can’t.